XGZepto/ResumeCLT/README.md

 # ResumeCLT

-This is a command line tool to help HR interns rename all the resumes they have received.
+This is a command line tool to help HR interns rename all the resumes they have received with the power of OpenAI and OCR.

 ## Requirements

-You need to have `Python`, `pip`, `poppler-utils` and `tesseract` installed.
+You need to have `python`, `pip`, `poppler-utils` and `tesseract` installed.

 ```
 pip install -r requirements.txt